MicrosoftDocs/memdocs/autopilot/dfci-management.md

 > [!IMPORTANT]
 >
-> All devices which are enabled for DFCI by the OEM and registered for Autopilot via the OEM or a CSP in Partner Center will automatically enroll in DFCI management during Autopilot provisioning.
-Enrollment in DFCI management will trigger an additional reboot during OOBE.
+> Devices enabled for DFCI by the OEM and registered for Autopilot via the OEM or a CSP in Partner Center automatically enroll in DFCI management during Autopilot provisioning.
+Enrollment in DFCI management triggers an additional reboot during OOBE.

 ## DFCI management lifecycle